dart-league/sass_builder/README.md

 * `outputStyle`: Supports `expanded` or `compressed`.
 Defaults to `expanded` in dev mode, and `compressed` in release mode.
+* `sourceMaps`: Whether to emit source maps for compiled css.
+Defaults to `true` in development mode and to `false` in release mode.

 Example that compresses output in dev mode: